 Manually Add Bilingual Subtitles to a Video Permanently Using FlexClip

-Well, if you need to add bilingual or multilingual subtitles to a short video like a promo video, a movie trailer, or an instructional video, etc., then the best option we recommend is using FlexClip, a free and versatile online video editor that helps you add multiple language subtitles in a breeze.
+Well, if you need to add bilingual or multilingual subtitles to a promo video, YouTube video, a movie intro, or an educational video, etc., then one of your go-to choices would be using the user-friendly and versatile FlexClip AI video maker online.

 How to Add English and Spanish Subtitles to a Video by FlexClip: